LLNL/RAJAPerf/README.md

 The suite can be run in a variety of ways by passing options to the executable.
 For example, you can run subsets of kernels by specifying variants, group, or listing them explicitly.
-Other configuration options to set problem sizes, number of kernel sampling passes, etc. can also be provided.
+Other configuration options to set problem sizes, number of kernel repetitions, etc. can also be provided.
 The goal is to build the code once and use scripts or other mechanisms to run the suite in different ways.